wkranti/KraGstrob/_posts/2018-6-10-Online Decoding.md

      parameter mentioned in kaldi files.
       Example parameter such as ;

-               beam =
+               beam,

                lattice-beam = (this affects speed of lattice extraction)

-               max-active-state =  (act as threshold for worst case scenario)
+               , max-active-state =  (act as threshold for worst case scenario)

 ###### Problems Faced